Tag Archives: conversion

 You can hear Sassoon reading hsassoon-youngis own poem, “The Power and the Glory,” on the First World War Poetry Digital Archive site.
 I also found this thorough bibliography of his works by a history and book lover, and would like to explore there some more.

 The second poem by him (at the bottom of the page) that I am sharing here, written in his own hand, I found on The University of St. Andrew’s site Echoes from the Vault.
-It is clearly dated twenty years before Sassoon finally entered the church, but his developing vision of spiritual realities is clearly evident.
+It is clearly dated twenty years before Sassoon finally entered the church, but his developing vision of spiritual realities is evident.
 I notice that both poems feature the presence of angels.

 The Power and the Glory